 Best for: Software localization, continuous deployment, internal documentation

-isn’t trying to win accuracy benchmarks — it’s optimizing for developer workflow.
-The platform achieved 78-83% accuracy across my test sets, slightly below DeepL but with significantly better integration.
+isn’t trying to win accuracy benchmarks - it’s optimizing for developer workflow.
+The platform achieved 78-83% accuracy across benchmark test sets, slightly below DeepL but with significantly better integration.

 What makes Crowdin valuable is the 700+ integrations.
 GitHub pull requests trigger automatic translation.
 Figma designs get localized in real-time.
 Marketing teams update website copy, and translations deploy automatically.